 Want to have even more impact?
 Write your own personal letter to the Prime Minister, to Minister of Conservation, to Minister of Primary Industries, or to your local MP.
 That's the very best way of making your voice heard.

 To send a physical letter to a Member of Parliament, address it to: [insert MP name], Freepost Parliament, Private Bag 18 888, Parliament Buildings, Wellington 6160 (Writing to MPs is free - you don't even need a stamp!)

-But saving Māui dolphins does not have to hurt fishing communities.
+But the numbers are clear: we can save Māui dolphins and support the people and communities that depend on fishing.
 BERL has looked at the impact of fishing communites of protecting Māui dolphins and has released an independent report that shows that these beautiful little dolphins could be saved for as little as $26 million (that’s less than was spent on the flag referendum, less than three years of the ministerial travel budget, and only 0.03% of the government's annual budget).

 So, we’re asking for the government to support fishers to move to dolphin-friendly methods of fishing, and where that's not possible, support them to move to new economic opportunities.